-Taxation-related aspects at various levels in respect of REITs/ InvITs are discussed below:
+Taxation-related aspects at various levels in respect of REITs/InvITs are discussed below:

-Level Transaction Taxation Swapping of the shares of an SPV (a company) with REITs/InvITs units No tax implications at the time of the swap Deferral from Minimum Alternate Tax (MAT)[^] at the time of the swap Sponsor Swapping of assets (other than shares in an SPV) with the units of REITs/InvITs Taxable at the time of the swap Long-term capital gains at the rate of 20% Short-term capital gains at the rate of 30% On sale of units of REITs/InvITs on the stock exchange Long-term capital gains exempt" Short-term capital gains at concessional tax rate of 15%" MAT^ to be levied at the time of actual sale Interest income Not taxable However, REIT to undertake tax withholding: Foreign investors: 5% Domestic investors: 10% Dividend Not taxable REIT Rental income from property held directly by a REIT Not taxable Withholding requirement: • Foreign investors taxed at rates in force • Domestic investors taxed at 10% Capital gains on sale of assets/ shares of SPV Taxable at the REIT/InvIT-level at applicable rates, depending on the period of holding Dividend distributed Exempt from payment of dividend distribution tax, subject to certain conditions Rental income from SPV Taxable at applicable rates SPV Interest paid to REITs/InvITs Deduction on interest available No withholding requirement Capital gains on sale of assets Taxable at applicable rates, depending on period of holding
+Level Transaction Taxation Sponsor Swapping of the shares of an SPV (a company) with REITs/InvITs units listed on the stock exchange No tax implications at the time of the swap Deferral of Minimum Alternate Tax (MAT)[^] at the time of the swap Swapping of the share of an SPV (a company) with InvIT units not listed on the stock exchange Taxable at the time of the swap Long-term capital gains at the rate of 20% Short-term capital gains at 30%/40% Swapping of assets or securities (other than shares in an SPV) with the units of REITs/InvITs Taxable at the time of the swap Long-term capital gains at the rate of 20% Short-term capital gains at the rate of 30% On sale of units of REITs/InvITs on the stock exchange Long-term capital gains beyond INR 0.1 million, taxable at 10% Short-term capital gains at concessional tax rate of 15% MAT^ to be levied at the time of actual sale On sale of units of InvIT not listed on the stock exchange Long-term capital gains taxable at 20% Short-term capital gains taxable at 30%/40% MAT^ to be levied at the time of actual sale REIT / InvIT Interest income Not taxable However, REIT/InvIT to undertake tax withholding: • Foreign investors: 5% • Domestic investors: 10% Dividend Dividend income should be exempt Rental income from property held directly by a REIT Not taxable Withholding requirement: Foreign investors taxed at rates in force Domestic investors taxed at 10% Capital gains on sale of assets/shares of SPV Taxable at the REIT/InvIT level at applicable rates, depending on the period of holding

-Level Transaction Taxation Interest income Foreign investors: 5% (withheld at REIT level) Domestic investors: at applicable rates (credit for tax withheld @ 10%) Dividend Not taxable Unit holders Capital gains on sale of assets/ shares of SPV Not taxable Rental income from property held directly by REIT Taxable at applicable rates# On sale of units of REITS/InvITs on the stock exchange Exempt from long-term capital gains tax" Short-term capital gains at concessional tax rate of 15%" MAT^ to be levied
+Level Transaction Taxation SPV 10 Dividend distributed • Exempt from payment of dividend distribution tax (DDT), in respect of dividend declared, distributed or paid by the SPV to the REITs/InvITs, subject to the REITs/InvITs holding 100% stake in the SPV and dividend being distributed out of the profits of the SPV post-acquisition by the REITs/InvITs.
+Such a conditionality creates leakage on account of DDT in the case of investment by REITs/InvITs in an SPV through a Hold Co, wherein holding by the Hold Co is not 100%.
+Rental income from assets Taxable at applicable rates Interest paid to REITs / InvITs Deduction on interest availableNo withholding requirement Capital gains on sale of assets Taxable at applicable rates, depending on period of holding Unitholders Interest income Foreign investors: 5% (withheld at REIT level) Domestic investors: at applicable rates (credit for tax withheld at 10%) Dividend Dividend income should be exempt 11 Capital gains on sale of assets/shares of SPV Not taxable Rental income from property held directly by REIT Taxable at applicable rates# On sale of units of REITS / InvITs on the stock exchange Long-term capital gains beyond INR 0.1 million, taxable at 10% Short-term capital gains at concessional tax rate of 15% MAT^ to be levied

-^{} The date of purchase and the cost of the shares of an SPV will be considered to compute capital gains in the hands of a sponsor at the time of transfer of units.
+The date of purchase and the cost of the shares of an SPV will be considered to compute capital gains in the hands of a sponsor at the time of transfer of units.